librarianrafia/cv/index.md

 - Helped conceive and plan Librarian vs. Stereotype outreach video series
 - Bibliographic Management --->

 - Worked closely with Information Resources librarians to develop and assess the collection.
-Worked closely with Ava Nell Harris (IR counterpart) to add video games (which we did not previously collect) and expand the library’s collection of Graphic Novels to the library collection in order to support research being done by students in the English Department.
+Worked closely with IR counterpart to add video games (which we did not previously collect) and expand the library’s collection of Graphic Novels to the library collection in order to support research being done by students in the English Department.
 - Created guides to support this research: Graphic Novels Subject Guide & Video Games Subject Guide

 ### Public Services University Library Associate, University of Michigan, Ann Arbor